Huawei asks court to deem US security law unconstitutional

 SHENZHEN, China (AP) — Chinese tech giant Huawei filed a motion in U.S. court Wednesday challenging the constitutionality of a law that limits its sales of telecom equipment, the latest action in an ongoing clash with the U.S. government.

-Huawei’s chief legal officer Song Liuping said at press briefing that Huawei had filed a motion for summary judgment asking the court to rule on whether it is constitutional for the U.S. to implement a military spending provision that bars the government and its contractors from using Huawei equipment.
+Huawei’s chief legal officer Song Liuping said at a press briefing that Huawei had filed a motion for summary judgment asking the court to rule on whether it is constitutional for the U.S. to implement a military spending provision that bars the government and its contractors from using Huawei equipment.

 Huawei is the biggest global maker of network equipment, but it is now fighting to maintain access to major markets for next-generation communications as the U.S. claims the company threatens international cybersecurity.

-In March, Huawei launched its suit against the U.S. law in Plano, Texas, the headquarters of its U.S. operations.
+In March, Huawei launched its suit against the section of the U.S. national defense law in Plano, Texas, the headquarters of its U.S. operations.
+The complaint calls the U.S. provision a “bill of attainder,” which selectively punishes Huawei and violates due process by presuming Huawei’s guilt without a fair trial.
 The summary judgment motion seeks to accelerate the legal process to give U.S. customers access to Huawei equipment sooner, according to a Wednesday statement from Huawei.

 Song said the “state-sanctioned campaign” against the company will not improve cybersecurity.